Chapter 11 Bankruptcy

 Securing A Discharge of Debt

-For small businesses, the timeline of events is shortened, and some of the details of the process change.
+Small businesses experience a shortened timeline of events, and some of the details of the process change.
 In fact, of all the bankruptcy options, Chapter 11 has the most variables.
 Each plan is individually tailored to the financial situation of the debtor, so it can be very complicated.
 It is important to approach this option with the help of a skilled and experienced lawyer to ensure it is the appropriate option for filing.